 Dear Golf Industry Professional:

-- Plus the monthly Industry Scorecard (the only integrated scorecard of multi-source performance indicators) including the October weather impact results (down unfortunately) and the September YtD Utilization (down again but still slightly up for the year).
-We also chart the monthly timeseries for the year of Golf Playable Hours and Utilization while our Market Focus continues with the profile of New York, NY as this month’s Market Focus which registers as the 12th healthiest of the Top 25 US Golf Markets in our annual ranking.
+- Plus the monthly Industry Scorecard (the only integrated scorecard of multi-source performance indicators) including the year-end weather impact results and November Utilization.
+We also chart the monthly timeseries for the year of Golf Playable Hours and Utilization while our Market Focus continues with the profile of San Diego CA as this month’s Market Focus which registers as the #1 healthiest of the Top 25 US Golf Markets in our annual ranking.

 If you know of associates who would benefit from the topics and insights covered in this issue, feel free to forward this email and encourage them to register on the Pellucid website (http://www.pellucidcorp.com/news/elist) to join the conversation, discussion and debate.